-A research study by Western University Canada has claimed that eating egg yolks is almost as bad for health as smoking.
-In this shocking turn of events researchers realized that one of America’s favorite breakfast foods might actually be bad for health.
+A recent research study has claimed that eating egg yolks is almost as bad for health as smoking.
+In this shocking turn of events researchers realized that one of America’s favorite breakfast foods is actually bad for health.

 Lead researcher Dr. David Spence, from the University of Western Ontario, has come up with some prudent results for our day and age.
 In the article